pretix/pretix-docs/docs/tutorial/getting-started.md

 # Getting Started

 Welcome to the pretix tutorial.
-Come join us on our journey to hosting our very first event using pretix.
+In this tutorial, we will go through all the necessary steps for hosting our very first event using pretix.

-Before we can do anything with pretix, we have to create an account.
+Before we are able to do anything with pretix, we have to create an account.
-The good news is: creating an account is __completely free__ of charge and puts us under no obligation to pay rami.io GmbH, the company behind pretix, any money.
+The good news is: creating an account is __completely free__ of charge and does not come with any obligation to pay money for the use of pretix in the future.
 We are free to play around with the pretix software to our heart's content before deciding whether pretix is the right choice for us.

 !!!
 Note